Kron4ek/Conty/README.md

 Besides updating all packages, you can also install and remove packages using the same -u argument.
 To install packages add them as additional arguments, to remove add a minus sign (-) before their names.
-  To install: conty-start.sh -u pkgname1 pkgname2 pkgname3 ...
+  To install: conty.sh -u pkgname1 pkgname2 pkgname3 ...
-  To remove: conty-start.sh -u -pkgname1 -pkgname2 -pkgname3 ...
+  To remove: conty.sh -u -pkgname1 -pkgname2 -pkgname3 ...
 In this case Conty will update all packages and additionally install and/or remove specified packages.